z80dev/takopi/codex_telegram_bridge/readme.md

 # Telegram Codex Bridge (Codex)

-Route Telegram replies back into Codex sessions.
-Includes three options:

-1. Non-interactive `codex exec` + `codex exec resume`.
+Route Telegram replies back into Codex sessions using non-interactive `codex exec` + `codex exec resume`.
-2. `codex mcp-server` with MCP stdio JSON-RPC.
-3. tmux injection for interactive Codex sessions.

-All options store a mapping from `(chat_id, bot_message_id)` to a route so replies can be routed correctly.
+The bridge stores a mapping from `(chat_id, bot_message_id)` to a route so replies can be routed correctly.

 ## Install